Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Range of Applicability

 For \(^6\)He, we use a \(B\) of 975~keV \cite{Brodeur:2011sam}.
 The \(nc\) t-matrix is parameterized via its reduced t-matrix element given by \(\tau_{nc}{(E)} = \K{4\pi^2 \mu_{nc}}^{-1} \K{\gamma_1 \K{k^2 - k_R^2}}^{-1}\) with \(\gamma_1 = -r_1/2\) and \(k_R = \sqrt{2/(a_1 r_1)}\) \cite{Bedaque:2003wa,Ji:2014wta}.
 We employ the parameters \(r_1=-174.0227\)~MeV and \(k_R=37.4533\)~MeV (based on the \(a_1\) and \(r_1\) values from Ref.~\cite{Arndt:1973ssf}).
 While in the calculations of the s-wave halo nuclei we used the standard implementation of Halo EFT with t-matrices corresponding to zero-range interactions, for \(^6\)He we used for the \(n\alpha\) interaction a t-matrix corresponding to a finite-range interaction.
 This is to avoid difficulties stemming from energy-dependent interactions, as the p-wave zero-range interaction would be energy-dependent.
 For more details on this issue see Ref.~\cite{Gobel:2019jba}, while the finite-range version of Halo EFT will be discussed in Ref.~\cite{fr_heft}.

-In order to compare the results from standard Halo EFT with the prediction of Hongo and Son's EFT, we have calculated for these nuclei the radii for different rescalings of the \(nc\) scattering length \(a_{nc}\).
+In order to compare the results from standard Halo EFT with the prediction of { the HS scheme}, we have calculated for these nuclei the radii for different rescalings of the \(nc\) scattering length \(a_{nc}\).
 Thereby, we can in the theory go artificially closer to the limit of a negligible \(nc\) interaction.
 We specify the rescaling as the ratio \(a_{nc} / a_{nc}^{(0)}\), whereby \(a_{nc}^{(0)}\) is the physical value of the \(nc\) scattering length in the corresponding system.
 In Fig.~\ref{fig:radii_calculation}, we show the matter radius as a function of the core radius.
-The solid lines show the predictions by Hongo and Son's EFT for the different nuclei.
+The solid lines show the predictions { of the HS scheme} for the different nuclei.
 The data points depict the results from standard Halo EFT, whereas the color encodes the nucleus and the shape encodes the rescaling of the \(nc\) scattering length.
 The left and right panel just differ in the plotting region.